-Read our FAQs for the answers to our most frequently asked questions about the South Niagara Project.
+Read our FAQs for answers to the most common questions asked about the South Niagara hospital.

 Niagara Health (NH) is a community-based academic centre with a focus on teaching and learning, research and innovation.
 We are very proud of our strong partnership with the St. Joseph’s Health System and our academic partners including McMaster University, Brock University and Niagara College.

 Serving more than 450,000 residents across 12 municipalities making up the Regional Municipality of Niagara, NH is a regional healthcare provider with multiple sites and a growing network of community-based services.
 The team is comprised of more than 4,800 employees, 600 physicians and 850 volunteers to deliver ‘Extraordinary Caring.
 Every Person.
 Every Time.'

 We provide a wide range of inpatient and outpatient services to residents across Niagara, including Acute Care, Cancer Care, Cardiac Care, Complex Care, Emergency and Urgent Care, Kidney Care, Long-Term Care, Mental Health and Addictions, Stroke Care, and Surgical Care.